Want better heart health, more energy, cancer-fighting aid, and more? We all do.

 Anemia, a reduction in hemoglobin or red blood cells in the blood, can stop you in your tracks with fatigue and weakness.

 Anemia is fairly common in older adults, athletes, vegetarians, and more.

 While the exact mechanism is unknown, researchers have found adding spirulina daily improves immune functions and anemia status in older adults with anemia (13).

 If you’re allergic to pollen, dust mites, pet dander, or other common allergens, and experience allergic rhinitis (nasal symptoms), spirulina may help.

 In fact, a study of over 100 participants with allergic rhinitis found that 2 grams of spirulina per day significantly reduced nasal symptoms (14).

-The easiest way to take spirulina is in a supplemental powder, and your best option is Divine Health’s Fermented Green Supremefoods.
+The easiest way to take spirulina is in a supplemental powder, and your best option is Divine Health’s Fermented Green Supremefood.

 With each serving, you’ll get 2 grams spirulina and other amazing greens.
 What’s more, some of the greens are fermented, significantly increasing their absorption in the body.

 And best of all, it tastes good.
-One of the toughest parts about taking spirulina consistently is the taste – adding Fermented Green Supremefoods to smoothie recipes makes it easy.
+One of the toughest parts about taking spirulina consistently is the taste – adding Fermented Green Supremefood to smoothie recipes makes it easy.